 The virality of social media means a string of negative attacks can spread across the web like wildfire, seriously impacting your brand’s reputation.

 However, with a strong community behind you, damage from the blaze will be mitigated.
-Brand advocates can jump to your defense creating a “shield” against your attackers – and make the lives of your social media management team a lot easier.
+Brand advocates can jump to your defense creating a “shield” against your attackers – and make the lives of your community management team a lot easier.

 Finally, customer experience transformation projects also have proven quantifiable benefits.